social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 In fact, the format of a cooking recipe is basically an imperative programming language where the cook acts as a "human computer" following the cooking instructions.

 > ![Photo of a man in a kitchen, looking at a notebook while mixing something in a bowl.
 The bowl is surrounded by eggs, strawberries and other ingredients.](cooking.jpg)
 > A human computer running a cooking program.
-In other words: "someone following a recipe" (but probably not a dumpling recipe) ([photo source](https://www.pexels.com/photo/a-man-cooking-at-the-kitchen-6944110/))
+In other words: "someone following a recipe" (but probably not a dumpling recipe) ([photo source](https://www.pexels.com/photo/a-man-cooking-at-the-kitchen-6944110/) {cite:p}`PhotoVladaKarpovich`)

 Twitter bots are generally organized in this same way, so one bot might be organized like this:
 ```text